 Now, how can we determine if the system produces small, intermediate, or significant audio quality impairments?

 Generally, the rule of thumb is - if the audio quality issues do not affect the listening experience of the user and are mostly perceivable only by trained experts - it is a small impairment.
 If the audio quality issues completely ruin the listening experience, and make the audible content hard to understand, even to an untrained person - it is a significant audio quality impairment.
-If the system and the audio quality behavior are positioned somewhere in between the aforementioned range - it is an intermediate audio quality impairment.
+If the system and the audio quality behavior are positioned somewhere in between the range mentioned above - it is an intermediate audio quality impairment.

 To add more context to this - 9 times out of 10, audio issues that are considered as small impairments are caused by the acoustic properties or the physical limitations of the system under test, and generally do not impact the listening experience.